tompi/cheapino/readme.md

 Probably one of the cheapest split keyboards you can build.

-N.B.: Version 2 is out(check releases), but have not updated photos or build guides.
+N.B.: Version 2 is out(check releases).
 I recommend you build v2 instead of v1.

 ![Cheapino with Iceberg keycaps](images/cheapino.jpg "Cheapino")